Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-18-lets-talk-about-speed.md

 **Google's tool to study field data:** [Chrome User Experience Report (CrUX)](https://developers.google.com/web/tools/chrome-user-experience-report/)

-## How do maintain the speed our site?
+## How to maintain the speed our site?

 Once you optimize your site for speed, it's easy to regress.
 The reason for the regression is that speed optimization isn't a one-and-done task.
 It's a continual process.